openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

     <div correct>
       <div>To reduce the Routing state below the maximum of 32 Routers.</div>
       <div>Correct.
 Thread networks strive to maintain an optimal number of
         Routers.
-32 Routers is the most that any Thread network should have.
+The most Routers that any Thread network should have is 32.
       </div>
     </div>
     <div>